 Jessica Pahl’s practice focuses on complex civil litigation and government investigations.
 She represents corporations, professional firms, and individuals in federal and state courts throughout the country, at both the trial and appellate levels, in arbitration proceedings, and before government agencies.
 Jessica has first-chair trial experience in bench and jury trials, has represented a major financial institution in an arbitration merits hearing, and has argued multiple dispositive motions in state and federal courts.

-As a North Carolina native, Jessica received her undergraduate degree, cum laude, from Duke University in Durham, North Carolina in 2006 and her J.D., magna cum laude, from Duke University School of Law in 2009, where she served as Senior Research Editor of the Duke Law Journal, president of the Mock Trial Board, and as a member of the Moot Court Board.
+As a North Carolina native, Jessica received her undergraduate degree, cum laude, from Duke University in Durham, North Carolina in 2006 and her J.D., magna cum laude, from Duke University School of Law in 2009, where she served on the Executive Board of the Duke Law Journal, president of the Mock Trial Board, and as a member of the Moot Court Board.